“We're done, mom!” Three children stand beaming at me from their version of a clean kitchen.

 3. Lack of clarity – When you are giving a command that you expect your child to obey, don't phrase it as “Why don't you…?”
 “You should…” “Can you…?”

-I've been reading Parenting is Heart Work that I purchased from the Build Your Bundle sale (more details at the bottom of this post), and they say that you need to phrase commands in a way that the child is positive it is a command and not a suggestion.
+I've been reading Parenting is Heart Work (affiliate link), and they say that you need to phrase commands in a way that the child is positive it is a command and not a suggestion.

 Use phrases like, “You need to…” instead.